ainagaya/AVDM_pollutants/README.md

 - plotly_heatmap: code to generate plotly heatmaps
 - traffic: code to generate figures related with traffic and air pollutants

+## Documentation

+We provide auto-generated documentation in `docs` for the module `data_fetcher`.
+It is built using Sphinx.

 ## Acces to the dataset

 To acces the dataset we use an API and connect with a token provided by the data portal.